coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 of opportunity, unless the use involves performing an action that provokes an attack of opportunity in itself.
 If the use of the item takes time before a magical effect occurs, then use activation is a standard action.
-If the item's activation is subsumed in its use and takes no extra time use activation is not an action at all.
+If the item’s activation is subsumed in its use and takes no extra time use activation is not an action at all.

-Use activation doesn't mean that if you use an item, you automatically know what it can do.
+Use activation doesn’t mean that if you use an item, you automatically know what it can do.
 You must know (or at least guess) what the item can do and then use the item in order to activate it, unless the benefit of the item comes automatically, such from drinking a potion or swinging a